-After 33 years, Homeward Bound of Marin is rebuilding the aging one-story building at 190 Mill St. in San Rafael that has served as Marin County’s year-round emergency shelter for adults since 1986.
-The new Mill Street Center will have four floors, including one level of covered parking, a 60-bed emergency shelter and two upper floors with 32 units of permanent supportive housing.
+Homeward Bound of Marin is building a new shelter and housing program at 190 Mill St. in San Rafael, the site of Marin County’s year-round emergency shelter for adults since 1986.
+Our new Mill Street Center will have four floors with one level of covered parking, an emergency shelter with 40+ beds and two upper floors with 32 units of permanent supportive housing.

 Our 32,000-square-foot building will offer a type of housing not currently available in Marin.
-The services will be designed to serve the most vulnerable people in our community, who struggle to find stability and maintain independence, with round-the-clock staff for added support.
+Our program will serve the most vulnerable people in our community with round-the-clock staff for added support.
 The San Rafael City Council gave final approval to the project in 2020 with a 5-0 vote!

-In the renovated shelter, we will boost efficiency with kitchen upgrades and better bathroom facilities, including a gender-neutral bathroom.
-Smaller dormitory rooms will provide a quieter atmosphere for sleeping.
-The refurbished kitchen will include an industrial dishwasher to replace the household model that has served for years.
+The renovated shelter will be more efficient with kitchen upgrades and better bathroom facilities, including a gender-neutral bathroom.
+Smaller dormitory rooms will offer a quieter atmosphere for sleeping.
+You can get an insider look at the layout with architectural plans of the shelter and upper floors.